The Disturbed Girl’s Dictionary by NoNieqa Ramos (Carolrhoda Lab 2019)

 loss of a loved one

 Growth isn’t a deviation

 a sphere instead of a line

-This poem was created using quotes from the book and notes from our Drizzle Summer Book Club discussion.
+This poem was created using quotes from the book and notes from our Drizzle Summer Book Club discussion on The Cemetery Boys by Aiden Thomas.
 It was written collaboratively by Ingrid Carabulea, Rey Katz, Tracy Vasquez, Sarena Brown, and Rebecca Valley.
 You can find the writer bios here.
 To learn more about the book that inspired the poem, check out our micro review.

 With a global pandemic and lock-down looming, I, like many others right now, depend on books to take me elsewhere.
 Anywhere will do; the past, the future, a completely new world… Books that travel through time and space allow us to understand our current world from a safe distance.
 Candice Carty-Williams’ Queenie, however, shows us that escapism is not the only way out.
 This book follows Queenie, a young Black woman in present day South London, as she navigates her relationships to love, race, and mental health.

 I’ll admit, I was initially resistant.
 Being brought firmly back to my hometown of South London and to this particular reality felt harsh.
 But then the protagonist, Queenie, mentions things like Tumblr and Twix bars and it’s oddly comforting.
 It feels like reading a diary.
 Her unyielding and often comic honesty is as refreshing as it is poignant.
 In honour of this intimacy, I have decided to present my review as a diary.